cloudmesh/classes/docs/source/hw2.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 5. Sign up github.com with your SSH key.
-   Provide your github.com ID in your submission.
+   Provide your github.com user name in your submission.

 6. Create a 'I590-Projects-BigData-Software' repository on your account.
    Create 'hw2' branch.